Porcupine Bank

+Porcupine Bank is a raised area on the Irish shelf, approximately 200 km west of Ireland.
+It is 200 m below sea level at its highest.

+Etymology

+The name comes from the bank's discovery in 1862 by HMS Porcupine, a British sail and paddle-wheel ship used mainly for surveying.

+Location and features

-Porcupine Bank is an area of the Irish shelf, on the fringes of the Atlantic Ocean approximately 200 km west of Ireland.
+Porcupine Bank is located on Ireland's continental shelf, on the fringes of the Atlantic Ocean approximately 200 km west of Ireland.
 The relatively raised area of seabed, 200 m below sea level at its highest, lies between the deep-water Porcupine Seabight and Rockall Trough.

-The name comes from the bank's discovery in 1862 by HMS Porcupine, a British sail and paddle-wheel ship used mainly for surveying.
+Porcupine Bank has also been identified with Brasil (also called Hy-Brasil), a phantom island of Irish myth located at approximately the same place as the bank, which was recorded on maps throughout the late Middle Ages.
+In 1870, eight years after Porcupine Bank's discovery, a paper was read to the Geological Society of Ireland suggesting this identification.
+The suggestion has since appeared more than once, e.g., in an 1883 edition of Notes and Queries and in the 2009 book Underworld: The Mysterious Origins of Civilization by Graham Hancock.

+Biological significance

 The northern and western slopes of the bank feature species of cold-water corals.

 According to Dr. Anthony Grehan of the National University of Ireland, Galway, the virtually untouched site could benefit dwindling fish stocks and possibly aid medical research.

-In an 1870 paper presented to the Geological Society of Ireland, Mr W Fraser suggested that these reefs mark the site of the sunken island of Hy-Brasil.